fauu/mpv-sub-pause-advanced/README.md

 ## Main features

-* Independently configure pausing at the start/end of the primary/secondary subtitle track.
+* Independently set up pausing at the start/end of the primary/secondary subtitle track.

-* Automatically unpause after a time period dependent on the subtitle length (either text length or time duration).
+* Automatically unpause after a time period dependent on the subtitle length (text length or time duration).

 * Pause on request: press a key to request a pause at the end of the current subtitle.